JamesByers/Intro_to_Visualization/README.md

 # Intro to Visualization
-## A short workshop to get aquainted with data visualization
+## A short workshop to get acquainted with data visualization

 ### Learning objectives
 By the end of this class you will be able to: